MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 #### How are platform updates pushed to my platform instance when new features are rolled out by Microsoft?

-When new features and security updates are available, Microsoft will push the updates to the web portal and mobile app at a regular cadence without any manual intervention from the customers.
-Customers will be notified via e-mail with regards to the update.
-We will also be constantly publishing new rollouts on [**our documentation portal**](../whats-new-in-microsoft-community-training/whats-new-in-microsoft-community-training.md).
+When new features and security updates are available, Microsoft will push the updates to the web portal and mobile app at a regular cadence without any manual intervention from the customers. <!--We will also be constantly publishing new rollouts on [**our documentation portal**](../whats-new-in-microsoft-community-training/whats-new-in-microsoft-community-training.md).-->

 ## Teams Integration